🕊️ Estate & Inherited Home Help

 Determine Who Has Legal Authority to Act

 To sell the property or negotiate with the lender, someone must have legal standing — either as the named executor in a will, or as an administrator appointed by the probate court.
+If probate hasn't started, begin it immediately.
+Without legal authority, your options are limited.

 4